Beladenta Amalia, PhD, Post-Doctoral Fellow

 Sejal Saraf, BDS, MPH, Senior Research Program Coordinator

 Brian Shea, BA, Communications Associate

-Joshua Sinamo, BS, Research Assistant
+Joshua Sinamo, BS, Programmer Analyst

-Ashley Waith, MBA, Grants and Contracts Analyst
+Ashley Waith, MBA, Senior Grants and Contracts Analyst

 Beladenta Amalia, PhD, is leading TPackSS data collection in Indonesia and a study of tobacco-related policy violations in Indonesian cities reported in mobile-based application.
 Prior to coming to IGTC, Beladenta has worked on tobacco control projects in Spain, India and Indonesia.
 She received her PhD from the Universitat de Barcelona and an MD from the University of Indonesia.
 She also has an MPH from Imperial College London.

 Lara Atella, MS, works with IGTC's Tobacco Leadership Program.
 Previously, she worked with the National Academy of Sciences’ Committee on Scholarly Communication with China and at the Johns Hopkins-Nanjing University Center for Chinese and American Studies.
 She has worked at the Hopkins National Foreign Language Center, Johns Hopkins Hospital’s Department of Cognitive Neurology, and at the School of Public Health on a longitudinal study of fetal and infant neurobehavioral development.
 She also worked at the NIH Institute of Child Health and Human Development.
 She has a BS in Chinese from Georgetown University and a MS in Developmental Psychology from Johns Hopkins.